hadialqattan/arabic-ms-forms-extension/README.md

 ## Usage

-After the installation, the extension will automatically add `lang=ar` to the proper Microsoft Forms' URLs.
+After installing it, the extension will automatically add `lang=ar` to the proper Microsoft Forms' URLs.

 To disable the extension from working for a certain amount of time, you only need to press its icon (the icon will appear in black & white), same for re-enabling.